smithmd/play-sfdc/README.md

 Data is loaded into a DataTable object.
 Columns are added first with `addColumn(string Type, string Label)`.
 Data is added to the table with `addRows()`.

+Some options for the chart are stored in a JSON object and passed into the draw method.

 #### NVD3 functions

 `drawBullet()` is the only function to use NVD3.
 It pulls it's points into an array and sets those as bounds on a [Bullet Chart](http://nvd3.org/examples/bullet.html).
 The graph is then printed in an empty `<svg>` element.